-qualifies as an audit committee financial expert within the meaning of SEC regulations and meets the listing rules.
-Both our independent registered public accounting firm and management periodically
+Our Board has determined that Mr. Schroer qualifies as an audit committee financial expert within the meaning of SEC regulations and meets the financial sophistication requirements of the NYSE American listing rules.
+Both our independent registered public accounting firm and management periodically meet privately with our audit committee.